deeftah/octopus-drone/wp-content/plugins/woocommerce-multilingual/readme.txt

 6. Shop URLs translation screen

 == Changelog ==

+= 4.2.4 =
+* Allow translating categories used in shortcodes when the simple tax query is used
+* Switching language/currency reset cart feature redirect to random product page after reset cart
+* Fixed and incompatibility issue with the WooCommerce EU VAT Number extension
+* Wrong prices in secondary currency when applying coupons
+* Fixed a bug that was preventing adding multiple products to cart after changing the site language and resetting the cart
+* Fixed an incompatibility issue with WooCommerce Bookings: the layout of the conformation prompt from switching the cart was broken.
+* Serialized custom fields were translated incorrectly using the WooCommerce Multilingual Translation Editor

 = 4.2.3 =
 * A fatal error occurred when deactivating WPML with WooCommerce Multilingual being active